kwur/new-kwur-site/_posts/2008-12-15-kwur-2008-listeners-poll-allllllright.md

   </p>

   <p>
-    I promised a little poll thing last week, but life got in the way and I didn&#8217;t get around to making it until this weekend.
-Thus, without further ado&#8230;
+    I promised a little poll thing last week, but life got in the way and I didn’t get around to making it until this weekend.
+Thus, without further ado…
   </p>

   <p>